 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

 CRIME: Most of the crime in Baku affects local residents, with burglary and assault being the most common crimes.
 Foreigners are at a greater risk in areas attracting large crowds or in very isolated areas.
 Although not common, petty theft and assault against foreign citizens does occur in Baku.
 Pick-pockets tend to frequent tourist sites, public transportation (especially minibuses), and pedestrian streets or large public squares where people congregate.
 Travelers should be mindful of their wallets, purses, and computer bags, as they make for tempting targets.

 Avoid traveling alone at night.
 Late-night targeted attacks against lone males, while not common, are the most common crimes committed against foreigners; these usually involve victims who have been drinking.

-Several Western women have reported incidents of unwanted male attention, including groping and other offensive behavior while walking on the streets alone or with only female companions.
-Travelers should remain alert when visiting tourist areas in Baku, such as Fountain Square and the Maiden’s Tower.
-We recommend that you avoid traveling alone in these areas after nightfall.
+Female travelers have reported incidents of unwanted male attention, including groping and other offensive behavior, while walking on the streets alone or with only female companions.

-There are instances of U.S. citizens being asked by new Internet friends to help pay a “return guarantee fee” to the Azerbaijani Immigration Service before a short trip abroad.
-There is no such law requiring Azerbaijani citizens to post a deposit for foreign travel, and the Internet friends were later determined to have fraudulent Azerbaijani identification cards.
+U.S. citizens have reported new internet friends requesting help to pay a “return guarantee fee” to the Azerbaijani Immigration Service before a short trip abroad.
+There is no such law requiring Azerbaijani citizens to post a deposit for foreign travel.
+The internet friends requesting help to pay this fee were later determined to have fraudulent Azerbaijani identification cards.
 Please see this website for information about avoiding Internet financial scams.